 – VA Approved Licensure and Certification Testing: Six Sigma Black Belt certification.

-Before selecting a certification body, do some research on the company.
-Thanks to the internet, it’s fairly easy to research companies to see if they are respected within their industry.
 Many times, a company’s reputation is even more important than industry recognition.
 Here is some information to help you research MSI:

 Certifications obtained through a U.S. based company hold significant weight over other certifications, especially with U.S. based companies.
 You should be able to easily verify this from a company’s “About Us” or “Contact Us” page.
 If a company hides its location, this is a good sign that they are not located within the U.S.